 In ancient Roman times the first defensive ‘castrum’ was built here.
 It would have begun life as a simple fortification on top of a hill but during the Early Medieval period it developed into a shelter for wayfarers, as it was on the road that was used by those travelling from Rome to defend Christianity in the centre and north of Italy.
 It connects the centuries-old baptistry of Santo Stefano in Cennano (CastelMuzio) and Sant'Andrea in Malcenis (Trequanda), easily reachable from Montelifrè.
 Continuing southwards, the monastery of Sant'Anna in Camprena and the Pieve di Corsignano (Pienza) can also be reached.

-During the Medieval period Monteranfredi became a castle, although it was destroyed and rebuilt many times.
-The fortress was very similar to the fortress at Montalcino which can be seen in the distance.
-The census carried out by Siena’s Government of Nine reveals that in 1323 the castle and its feudal estate consisted of a church (re-built in 1600), houses, farm houses, an olive press, a furnace, coal shed, mills, olive groves, fields, pastures, woods, chestnut woods and small farms.
+In the Middle Ages, MonteRanfredi became a castle while under French ownership.
+It was then repeatedly destroyed and rebuilt.
+It seems that the fortress was very similar to that of Montalcino, which can be seen in the distance.
+Formerly a fief of the Cacciaconti di Asciano, in 1323 Monterifredi became a small rural municipality.
+The census carried out by Siena’s Government of Nine in that year reveals that the castle and its feudal estate consisted of a church (re-built in 1600), houses, farm houses, an olive press, a furnace, coal shed, mills, olive groves, fields, pastures, woods, chestnut woods and small farms.

-The hamlet and its surrounding woods still belongs to the same family.
-They have turned it into an Azienda Agrituristica (an Agricultural Tourist Business) and it’s possible to visit the San Biagio Church, the fortress, a twelfth/thirteenth century tower, the villa, the farm houses and the rich surrounding woods where there are still old mills and ruins of old farm houses buried under the moss and broom.
+The hamlet and its surrounding woods still belong to the same family.
+They have turned it into an Azienda Agrituristica (an Agricultural Tourist Business) and it’s possible to visit the San Biagio Church, the fortress, a twelfth/thirteenth century tower, the villa, the farm houses and the rich surrounding woods where there are still old mills and ruins of old farm houses and the castle remains buried under the moss and broom.